-Learn to initiate, facilitate, and sustain Jewish institutional improvement.
+Learn to initiate, facilitate, and sustain Jewish institutional improvement with this PhD program.
 Grow as a leader with vision, and gain skills to put your vision into action.

 Appropriate for Jewish educators and professionals at day schools, colleges, universities, or nonprofits; rabbis, cantors, and other congregational leaders; and educators who wish to transition into a new Jewish educational leadership role.
 You’ll take courses at Hebrew College, and transfer them into the Lesley doctoral program.

 At Lesley, our goal is to inspire imagination, courage, and persistence to improve teaching, learning, and leading.